Only major geopolitical problem will stop Porsche IPO, CFO says | Technology

 Only major geopolitical problem will stop Porsche IPO, CFO says

-That means it would need significant financing to fund its portion of the sports car brand's shares at a higher valuation, Bernstein analyst Daniel Roeska said in a research note.
-In a media call on Tuesday, Porsche and now also Volkswagen Chief Executive Oliver Blume said the listing could help revive capital markets hit by slowing global growth.
+Analysts said the listing could bump up Volkswagen's stock by showcasing the valuation of just one of its 14 brands, while giving Porsche SE, Volkswagen's top shareholder, the tighter grip over the carmaker it has sought for years.
+"I'm sure there's a lot of people who want to invest in a pure electric car company that's not a start-up, or has a nosebleed valuation like Tesla...

-Porsche will only backtrack on its stock market debut in the event of severe geopolitical problems that would make the importance of a listing fade in comparison, the sports car brand's chief financial officer said on Tuesday.
+Porsche will only backtrack on its stock market debut if severe geopolitical problems arise, the sportscar brand's chief financial officer said on Tuesday, while a source close to the IPO said there was investor appetite in every region worldwide.

-"You never know what will happen regarding geopolitical issues, but if a potential IPO would be stopped now, we are talking about severe problems," Lutz Meschke said on a media call.
-"By then, a potential IPO would not be a real issue," he added.

-Volkswagen triggered a listing of sports car brand Porsche AG late on Monday after months of deliberation, but cautioned the move was still subject to market developments.
+Even as markets roiled from Russia halting gas supply to Europe over the weekend, Volkswagen pushed ahead with the announcement on Monday that it would list Porsche AG in late September or early October, but said the decision was still subject to capital market developments.
 Investors questioned the timing of the decision in the run-up to Monday's meeting, pointing to the tumbling stocks of European firms - including of other luxury carmakers - amid record inflation and the instability of war.

 In a media call on Tuesday, Porsche and now also Volkswagen Chief Executive Oliver Blume said the listing could help revive capital markets hit by slowing global growth.
 "There is a lot of capital in the market," Blume said.
 "We think the Porsche IPO could be an icebreaker.